-- 3. If a complaint relates to an activity having a significant detrimental effect on the environment or a risk to public safety allocate to an officer for determination of the level of action required, following normal procedures for handling complaints.
-Complaints to be dealt with by Council include: - a.
-Issues affecting public areas such as footpaths, roadways and open space areas - Issues of public safety from within the site such as hazardous substances, dangerous structures and land forming (excavations/filling), and site access (fencing) - c.
-Issues affecting environmental protection such as erosion and sediment control, hours of operation/construction, dust control and general noise issues. - 4.
-If the work is in progress involving compliance with the approval send a standard letter to the certifier requesting investigation and advise the complainant of the certifiers details for any further contact. - 5.
-If the development has been finalised and an occupation certificate issued then the complaint should also be referred to the Building Professionals Board to investigate the conduct of the certifier. - 6.
+- 4. If the work is in progress and involves compliance with the approval, a standard letter will be sent to the certifier requesting investigation and advise the complainant of the certifiers details for any further contact. - 5.
+If the development has been finalised and an occupation certificate issued, then the complaint should must be referred to the Building Professionals Board to investigate the conduct of the certifier. - 6.
 Where the complainant can provide written evidence that the certifier has not acted on a complaint, Council will investigate the matter on behalf of the complainant. - 7.
 Council must investigate and act on any notice issued by a private certifier as required by the EP&A Act and Regulations.